vestrel00/contacts-android/docs/groups/insert-groups.md

 ## Groups and Accounts

 A set of groups exist for each Account.
-When there are no accounts in the system, there are no groups and inserting groups will fail.
+The "null" account may also have a set of groups.

 The get accounts permission is required here because this API retrieves all available accounts, if any, and does the following;